chapati/beam-wiki/Beam-mining-protocol-API.md

-# Beam mining protocol API
+# Beam mining protocol API (draft)

 The protocol is based on JSON RPC and uses *Long Polling* to have a conversation between *Miner* and *Node*.
+It describes only mining behavior without payouts at the moment.

 ## Miner to Node